thosgood/this-weeks-finds/markdown/101-151/week127.md

 Z = ∫ ( ∫ exp(-\<X, ΔX\>) dX) dg

-where Δ is the Laplacian on the torus and the angle brackets stand for the usual inner product of R^n^-valued functions, both defined using the metric g.
+where Δ is the Laplacian on the torus and the angle brackets stand for the usual inner product of R^n-valued functions, both defined using the metric g.

 At first glance Polyakov's trick may seem like a step backwards: now we